zone117x/DirtyText/README.md

 DirtyText
 =========

 This jQuery plugin allows the use of styled atomic (readonly) text-blocks inside an otherwise editable text box.
-These text-blocks behave like single characters when using the text area.
+These text-blocks behave like single characters when using the text box.
 Highly useful for creating user-friendly templates that contain variables.

 When your users are creating a template and need to insert variables into a textarea, you would typically instruct them to create a string with some syntax such as: